There are three main types of tabs in DbVisualizer:

 SQL Commander Tabs

-An SQL Commander tab contains an editor for editing SQL scripts, controls for executing the script and a results area with a Log tab and possibly Result Set tabs and a DMBS Output tab.
+An SQL Commander tab contains an editor for editing SQL scripts, controls for executing the script and a results area with a Log tab and possibly Result Set tabs showing results from queries, and a DMBS Output tab for databases such as Oracle and Db2 LUW.